 The PUD maintains a master meter at the connection with the HFD at Main Street.
-This meter is owned by the PUD and is a 10-inch by 10-inch turbine meter installed in 2002.
+This meter is owned by the PUD and is a 10" turbine meter installed in 2002.
+Recent improvements in 2020 include a new pressure data logger to monitor the line pressure, and Harrisville provided a new flowmeter and a new check valve.
 All of the water pumped from the PUD's groundwater supply well is metered at Well No. 5.
-The Well No. 5 meter is owned by the PUD and is a 4-inch by 4-inch magnetic flow meter installed in 2007.
+The Well No. 5 meter is owned by the PUD and is a 4" magnetic flow meter installed in 2007.
 These meters are tested on an annual basis and calibrated as needed.